Photography The Shapeshifter

 In considering the case of Benneton do I find any of these images offensive?

 Some people labeled this image “Vulgar” (yes its not the most prettiest photo in the world but we did all look like this at one point).
 Some people labeled this as “advocating abortion” (beyond me why anyone would think that).
-What I stopped to think about is (related to my research) – what is it aesthetically in the image that makes it able to cause such reactions, the hard light?
+What I stopped to think about is (in relation to my research project) – what is it aesthetically in the image that makes it able to cause such reactions, the hard light?
 The harsh flash?
 The bright background?
 I think the way this image was taken and the decision made by Benton really makes it shout out to the viewer as opposed to baby being merged in with objects included into the background.

 How do I feel our reading of these photographs might shapeshift given the context – the advert, the magazine, the book, the newspaper, the gallery – that they are consumed in?